 When you start your job search, you will agree with your assigned TE Office or local government pilot expert on how your customer relationship will progress with the TE Services.

-You can contact your expert via the E-services of TE Services.
+You can contact your specialist via the ‘E-services' section of Job Market Finland.
 There you can also view all your open tasks.

-In the E-services of TE Services you can
+In the ‘E-services' section of Job Market Finland you can

 • view your employment plan that entails your agreed job search obligations, i.e. tasks that promote your employment, and mark them as completed by the due dates,